pingidentity/server-sdk-maven/README.md

 ### Updating the Server SDK version

-To update the Server SDK version for a new server release, you must make two changes.
+To update the Server SDK version to correspond to a new server release, you must make two changes.

 The `server-sdk.version` property in the [parent POM](./pom.xml) determines the Server SDK version used by the server-sdk-docs-maven-plugin and server-sdk-archetype components.
-It does _not_ the Server SDK version used by projects generated from the archetype.
+It does _not_ affect the Server SDK version used by projects generated from the archetype.
 That change should be made to the `server-sdk.version` property in the [archetype POM](./server-sdk-archetype/pom.xml).

 ## License